kozlowski-lab-manager/yield-profile/README.md

 Installation
 ---------------------
 Jupyter notebook file can be downloaded.
 To use the file, an environment needs to be created with several dependencies installed.
-Most of this software can be installed using either the command line, or a conda environment.
-Here are instructions for installing using the command line:
+This can be done by installing python and anaconda.
+Make sure the following dependencies are also installed by typing them into the command line:

 Install pandas (https://pandas.pydata.org/docs/index.html):
 ```python